janiluuk/meshroom/README.md

 - LiveKit: ws://localhost:7880
 - MinIO: http://localhost:9000 (console http://localhost:9001)

-7) Start recording, stop, open playback
+6) Start recording, stop, open playback

 - Use the master controls to start and stop a recording
 - Click the playback link to open the aligned session view

-8) Start Program Out and ingest in OBS
+7) Start Program Out and ingest in OBS

 - Start Program Out in the master UI
 - In OBS, add a Media Source or FFmpeg Source using `PROGRAM_OUT_RTMP_URL`

+8) once all tracks are in, export the results (master + individual channels)

 ## API endpoints